benjamincharity/angular-json-calendar/README.md

 A calendar module that focuses on providing the data needed to construct a calendar without being constrained to specific styles and layouts.

-Over the span of a year and a half, three separate projects I was on needed a calendar.
+Over the span of a year and a half, I was part of three separate projects that needed a calendar component.
 Each time I searched through the popular calendar and date modules (and there are a _lot_) hoping to find something.
 I mean, who really wants to deal with date and time?
-Unfortunately, on each occasion, due to design or functional constraints each calendar was knocked off the list of possibilities.
+Unfortunately, on each occasion, due to design or functional constraints each calendar module was knocked off the list of possibilities.
 Any time a calendar module supported advanced functionality it almost always came with explicit constraints on the markup and/or layout of the calendar.

 Once the third time rolled around I decided to write something to scratch my own itch.
 I wanted to build something that would accept a few parameters and simply generate the calendar markup for me